pmurphy316/homework_unit15/class_2_Week_15_Web_Vulnerabilities_and_Hardening_Homework_SubmissionFile (1).md

 1. Define all four factors of multifactor authentication and give examples of each:

-   - Factor 1:PIN and Password
+   - Factor 1:PIN and Password   Pin example, Four digit code, password example, favourite pet

-   - Factor 2:Knowledge Factors
+   - Factor 2:Knowledge Factors  Knowledge only known to the user, ie. mother's madien name

-   - Factor 3:Possession Factors
+   - Factor 3:Possession Factors example a device key that produces codes that can be put into the system in order to access.

-   - Factor 4:Inherence Factors
+   - Factor 4:Inherence Factors The inherence factor, in a security context, is a category of user authentication credentials consisting of elements that are integral to the individual in question, in the form of biometric data, example fingerprint

 2. True or False: A password and pin is an example of 2-factor authentication.